babangsund/babangsund.com/src/blog/optimize-context-re-render.md

 ---

-Why do you need to *optimize* your context?
+Why do you *need* to optimize your context?

 Chances are, that the answer to the question is simple - you don't.
 At least not in the majority, of the average application.
 After all, “*Premature optimization is the root of all evil*”.

-Sometimes however, you may encounter a situation, where your context value changes frequently enough, for the drop in performance to become noticeable.
-This may be especially true for users on lower-end hardware - unlike us spoiled developers, living blissfully unaware on our $5,000+ Macbooks.
+Sometimes however, you may encounter a situation where your context value changes frequently enough for the drop in performance to become noticeable.
+This may be especially true for users on lower-end hardware - unlike us spoiled developers, living blissfully unaware on our $3,000+ Macbooks.

->Given the inherent speed of React, optimizations usually needn't be implemented, unless unsatisfactory performance has already been established.
+>Given the inherent speed of React, optimizations usually needn't be implemented
+>unless unsatisfactory performance has already been established.

-Assuming an outermost Component - in this case `App`, which holds our state, in a scenario where we'd like to render our current state in one component, and update it in another, our code may look like this:
+Image an outermost component - in this case `App`, in a scenario where we'd like to render our current state in one child component, and update it in another.

 ```jsx
 const CountContext = createContext();